arkane-systems/genie/README.md

 Meanwhile, _genie -u_ , run from outside the bottle, will shut down systemd cleanly and exit the bottle.
 This uses the _systemctl poweroff_ command to simulate a normal Linux system shutting down.
 It is suggested that this be used before shutting down Windows or restarting the Linux distribution to ensure a clean shutdown of systemd services.

 While not compulsory, it is recommended that you shut down and restart the WSL distro before using genie again after you have used _genie -u_.
+See BUGS, below, for more details.

 ## RECOMMENDATIONS